binlecode/example-oauth2-fastapi/README.md

 - in the authorization request (both authorization code and implicit grant types)
 - when the application exchanges an authorization code for an access token

-### access token JWT signing and JWKS endpoint
+## access token JWT signing and JWKS endpoint

-By OAuth2 specs, authorization server should provide JSON Web Key (JWK) Set (JWKS) endpoint for token-receiving parties to verify the issued JWT token, specifically with RSA signing algorithm.
+By OAuth2 specs, authorization server should provide JSON Web Key (JWK) Set (JWKS) endpoint for token-receiving parties to verify the issued JWT token signature, specifically with RSA signing algorithm.
 Two signing algorithms are commonly used in signing a JWT:

 - RS256: stands for RS256+SHA256, RS256 is for signing, SHA256 is for hashing